 Carr ended up stabbing him to death, supposedly in self-defense, but was afraid to call the police.
 So, Kerouac helped him dispose of the evidence and dump Kammerer's body in the Hudson River.
 Later, on the advice of William Burroughs, Kerouac and Carr turned themselves in.

 Jack's father refused to pay his bail and disowned him.
 His girlfriend Edie's parents bailed him out and he married her in return.
 Since Kammerer was seen as a disturbed, predatory homosexual, Carr would serve only two years in prison.

 Kerouac, who had been charged as a material witness and possible accessory, was cleared of wrongdoing.
 Free of legal trouble, Jack began his literary career.
-He collaborated on a novel with William Burroughs, And the Hippos Were Boiled in Their Tanks - a fictionalized account of the killing of David Kammerer.
+He collaborated on a novel with William Burroughs, And the Hippos Were Boiled in Their Tanks.

-It wouldn't be published in its entirety until 2008.
-The novel was a raw early work that demonstrated the burgeoning talents of Burroughs and Kerouac, whose parents moved to Queens.
+A fictionalized account of the killing of David Kammerer, it wouldn't be published in its entirety until 2008.
+It was a raw early work that demonstrated the burgeoning talents of Burroughs and Kerouac, whose parents moved to Queens.
 Jack lived with them after his marriage ended in an annulment.

 Kerouac kept writing, and soon completed his first solo novel, The Town and the City, which was published in 1950 under the name John Kerouac.
 The epic autobiographical novel of life in rural Massachusetts, like his future works, employed a stream-of-consciousness narrative, but was not nearly as experimental.